What egg freezing means?

 Thanks to egg freezing you can stop worrying about the quality of your eggs diminishing after you reach your thirties.
 Lower quality eggs have higher risks of miscarriages and chromosomal abnormalities.
 If you want to focus on your career or other things than freezing eggs will help you preserve the quality of your eggs increasing your chances of getting pregnant after postponing motherhood.

 – More time to find the one

-In some cases women are not able to find „the one“ their dream guy and decise to settle for a man that will just be a good husband and a father.
-They do this because they are afraid that when they finally find the mister one and only their fertility will already be gone.
+In some cases women are not able to find “the one”, their dream guy and decide to settle for a man that will just be a good husband and a father.
+They do this because they are afraid that when they finally find the one and only their fertility will already be gone.
 Having your eggs frozen will give you more time to look for the man of your dreams.

 – Fertility treatments are common

-There was a time when fertility treatments were considred to be wrong and IVF kids were often called „test-tube babies“ as an insult.
+There was a time when fertility treatments were considered to be wrong and IVF kids were often called “test-tube babies“, a derogatory term.
 Now fertility treatments are so common they are not seen as something out of the usual.
-Many celebrities and many normal people use fertility treatments to deal with the infertility problem like you would deal with any other disease or illness.
+Many celebrities and many normal people use fertility treatments to deal with infertility problems like you would deal with any other disease or illness.

 Disadvantages of egg freezing

 Freezing your eggs and storing them in a egg bank does not guarantee you pregnancy if you finally decide to use them.
 Unfortunately the quality of eggs is not the only thing that gets worse with the passage of time.
 Getting older means you might have increased risks of developing various health problems which could prevent you from having a healthy pregnancy.
 These health issues include diabetes, fibroids, high blood pressure, endometriosis and more.
 Another thing is that your partner is also getting older and his sperm might also have lower quality.
 If you do freeze your eggs remember to continue to lead a healthy lifestyle and visit the doctor regularly.